bartificer/programming-by-stealth/docs/pbs34.md

 });
 ```

 In general, these callbacks are most useful when integrating QUnit with some kind of logging system.
-However, they do have other uses, so its good to know they exist.
+However, they do have other uses, so it's good to know they exist.

 In fact, my sample solution makes use of one of these callback functions – `QUnit.testStart()`.
 The two helper variables DUMMY\_DATA and DUMMY\_BASIC\_TYPES are both defined in the global scope, but they are created without any contents: